kanishka-linux/vinanti/README.md

 + Allowing both sync/async HTTP requests (default async)

-+ Ability to add wait duration between successive requests to same domain. i.e Ability to rate limit number of http requests that can be fired at particular domain.
++ Ability to add wait duration between successive requests to same domain, which helps in limiting number of http requests that can be fired at particular domain.

 + Ability to fire list of http requests in async, non-blocking manner.